mtmotyka/workly-client/README.md

 - Login (at /login)
 - Add task (at / or /tasks-list)
 - View tasks list (at / or /tasks-list.
 Visible only when you are logged in and you added any task)
+- Editing profile (at /user-settings.
+You must be logged in)

 ## Used technologies
 **Front-end:**